izi-ecommerce/izi-api/docs/source/usage/communicate_with_the_api.rst

     }

 .. note::
     After you placed an order with the api, the basket is frozen.
-Oscar API has checks for this in the checkout view and won't let you checkout the same (or any frozen) basket again.
-At this stage an order is submitted in Oscar and you will have to implement the following steps regarding payment yourself.
+IZI API has checks for this in the checkout view and won't let you checkout the same (or any frozen) basket again.
+At this stage an order is submitted in IZI and you will have to implement the following steps regarding payment yourself.
 See the ``payment_url`` field above in the response.
-You can also use the regular Oscar checkout views if you like, take a look at the :ref:`mixed-usage-label` section.
+You can also use the regular IZI checkout views if you like, take a look at the :ref:`mixed-usage-label` section.

 .. note::
     If your shipping methods depend in any way on the shipping address, you can